dephraser/piss/README.md

 ## Status

-  * RESTful server that can display data in JSON, XML, and JSON format
+  * RESTful server that can display data in JSON, XML, and HTML format
   * Hawk authentication in order to create/modify/delete posts and to retrieve private posts
   * Definition of basic post types
   * Reference CLI app